Influencer Cartels: Background: Influencer Cartels

-Influencer cartels have caught the interests of influencer marketing practioners, academic researchers, media, and Instagram itself.
-Influencer market practitioners have debated the pros and cons of joining these groups.\footnote{ Source: \url{https://influencermarketinghub.com/glossary/instagram-pod/}, accessed August 19, 2024. } Influencer cartels have been studied by academic researchers in media studies \citep{omeara_weapons_2019, cotter_playing_2019}, marketing \citep{miguel_little_2022}, and computer science \citep{weerasinghe_pod_2020}.
-In 2018, after inquiry by journalists, Instagram closed down influencer cartels with hundreds of thousands of members.\footnote{Source: \url{https://www.buzzfeednews.com/article/alexkantrowitz/facebook-removes-ten-instagram-algorithm-gaming-groups-with}, accessed August 19, 2024.}
+How widespread are influencer cartels?
+This question is inherently difficult to answer, as the goal of influencers joining such cartels is to generate engagement that is indistinguishable from natural engagement.
+The challenge is similar to other forms of hidden misconduct, such as accounting fraud or corruption, where most behavior goes unreported or undetected.
+For example, \citet{dyck_who_2010} document that detected cases of corporate fraud represent only a small fraction of the true incidence.
+Likewise, \citet{leuz_earnings_2003} show how measurement problems arise when misreporting is endogenous to detection and enforcement.
+To provide some background context, Online Appendix \ref{A:GoogleTrends} presents suggestive evidence from Google Trends on the widespread interest in influencer cartels \citep{google2024trendsinstagram}.

 Our data does not allow us to estimate a causal impact of cartel participation on engagement beyond the direct effect.
-However, the screenshot on \Cref{F:wolf_amplify_earnings} (\Cref{A:WolfGlobalScreenshots}), shows that the main arguments the cartel organizer uses to convince influencers to join are related to growth in profile prominence and earnings.
+However, we provide correlational evidence (discussed in \Cref{S:SummaryStatistics}) showing that, after joining the cartels, influencers' posts receive more engagement and influencers are more likely to have disclosed sponsored content.
+Furthermore, the screenshot in \Cref{F:wolf_amplify_earnings} (Online Appendix \ref{A:Screenshots}) shows that the main arguments the cartel organizer uses to convince influencers to join are related to growth in profile prominence and earnings.
 The fact that these cartels attract many long-term members indicates that at least some influencers expect and perceive cartels to have a positive impact on both engagement and earnings.